hammertoe/crypto_balancer/README.md

 No balancing needed
 ```

-To force it to rebalance regadless of if needed:
+To force it to rebalance regardless of if needed:
 ```
 $ crypto_balancer --force binance
 Connected to exchange: binance